• Skip to primary navigation

 *Avoid the Stairs

-If you live in a multi-story home and must walk down stairs, try going carefully down them backward to reduce stress on your incision or sore areas.
-(Not sure if I would walk anywhere backwards, but to each their own!)
+If you live in a multi-story home and must walk downstairs, try going carefully down them backward to reduce stress on your incision or sore areas.
+(Not sure if I would walk anywhere backward, but to each their own!)

 *Go Nuts for Nuts

-After giving birth it’s important to eat a healthy, well balance diet to help the body heal.
+After giving birth it’s important to eat a healthy, well-balanced diet to help the body heal.
 Not only are nuts a great source of protein & fiber, they are also rich in zinc and selenium which help to boost your mood and prevent postpartum depression.
-Dr. Elizabeth recommends carrying diaper-bag compatible KIND bars, made primarily of whole nuts, whenever on-the-go as an easy way to get these essential nutrients.
+Dr. Elizabeth recommends carrying diaper-bag compatible KIND bars, made primarily of whole nuts, whenever on the go as an easy way to get these essential nutrients.

 *Return to Romance